Few areas are more vital to the work of charity boards than scrutinising ﬁnancial information, and setting ﬁnancial plans for the future.

 Having a long-term approach to investments brings rewards, but do you know how to deal with the short-term pressures that can get in the way?

 A recent report ‘Time and Money’ draws on the experience of over 250 charity investors, explores the barriers to long term thinking and shares practical tips to help avoid unnecessary short-termism.

-Kate Rogers, head of policy, Cazenove Capital, and James Brooke Turner, investment director, Nuffield Foundation
+Giles Neville, head of charities, Cazenove Capital, and James Brooke Turner, investment director, Nuffield Foundation

 11.00AM - 11.15AMCoffee and networking break